 Most Need-based scholarships for university education are dependent on merit or performance of a student.
 No donor would want to waste money and goodwill on a duller.
 Need-based scholarships will be offered if you have little or no income profile.
 What I meant is – this type of scholarship was designed to provide you or your guidance with money for the purpose of schooling.
 The donor may also consider your country, state of origin, residential address, sex, education level, employment etc. Money from this scholarship is usually paid in full or on annual bases after careful consideration.
 This money can be paid to you or guidance directly.
 This scholarship is common in undeveloped countries or rural areas

 - Minority Scholarship:

-These are scholarships that are minority specific for the purpose improving psychological, social, hospitability and an International relation among the ethnicity.
+These are scholarships that are minority specific for the purpose of improving psychological, social, hospitability and International relations among the ethnicity.
 Sorry for the English – What I meant is their first criteria for qualification is based on gender (scholarship for women), certain minorities and inviting qualified students from other countries for education.

-Scholarship as no regulatory body, so anyone can offer a scholarship.
+Scholarship has no regulatory body, so anyone can offer a scholarship.
 The most popular scholarship donor comes from

 - Federal Government